-You are probably wondering what kinds of students apply and get accepted to the school and whether you are qualified and would be a good fit to pursue your medical degree at the University of Illinois.
-In looking back over the 130 years of this highly reputable medical school, we have learned that there is no typical University of Illinois student and that our students come from very diverse backgrounds with a broad range of experience and interests.
+In looking back over the 130 years of our medical school, we have learned that there is no typical University of Illinois student and that our students come from very diverse backgrounds with a broad range of experiences and interests.
 At University of Illinois, we leverage this diversity towards the development and maintenance of a well-rounded education which aims to help all of our students achieve the most throughout their educational career on campus.

 Why University of Illinois College of Medicine?

-With so many choices of medical schools, we want to give you a brief summary of what we have to offer.
-In addition to top-notch faculty, access to a unique set of urban and rural patient populations, and our unparalleled student diversity, here are a few more reasons to consider University of Illinois:
+In addition to excellent faculty, access to a unique set of urban and rural patient populations, and our unparalleled student diversity, here are a few more reasons to consider University of Illinois:

 You will experience great clinical training early on in the program.

-Our medical students get extensive clinical experience which begins in the first two years of their medical education.
-At the Rockford and Chicago campuses, students learn first-hand best-practices for treating local underserved rural and urban patient populations.
+Our medical students receive extensive clinical experience which begins in the first two years of their medical education.
+All three campuses, students learn first-hand best-practices for treating local underserved rural and urban patient populations.
 All of our clinical education programs offer focused, skill-building experience in community clinics, major teaching hospitals and other diverse settings.
-In Peoria, students can supplement their patient-based clinical experience with the latest developments in simulation technology at the world-class Jump Trading Simulation & Education Center.
+Additionally, in Peoria, students can supplement their patient-based clinical experience with the latest developments in simulation technology at the world-class Jump Trading Simulation & Education Center.